mharen/mharen.github.io/_posts/2010/2010-10-20-lies-damn-lies-and-internet-speed.md

 In the old days, I used to play Doom with friends across a 0.014mbps connection (a 14.4kbps modem).

 The real issue here is that we don’t have much use for speeds in excess of 10mb.
 There are certainly services on the horizon that would benefit from faster speeds, but they aren’t on those charts.
-Plus, faster services would need something else, too, which brings me to...      <h4>What Really Matters Is Upstream</h4>
+Plus, faster services would need something else, too, which brings me to...

+#### What Really Matters Is Upstream

 The most frustrating speed-related problem on the Internet today (for home users) is uploading files.
 Sending large pictures, uploading videos, posting to blogs, video chatting, etc. all require you to *send* a lot of data through a very small pipe.